-Labeling: The label for each sample must include: 1.
-Common name, 2.
-Scientific name, 3.
-Wood type (softwood or hardwood), 4.
-Collector's name, 5.
-Collection date, 6.
-Collection location (be specific, including county and other relevant information).
-Supplemental information e.g. common products, wood density, etc., may be included to enhance educational value.
+Labeling: The label for each sample must include: 1. common name, 2. scientific name, 3. wood type (softwood or hardwood), 4. collector's name, 5. collection date, 6. collection location (be specific, including county and other relevant information).

+Supplemental Information: e.g. common products, wood density, etc., may be included to enhance educational value.

 D320-006 Cross Section Display (SF38) Display a disc cut from a tree species listed in 4-H 332.
-The sample must be collected by the exhibitor and within one year of the state fair judging day.
+The sample must be collected by the 4-H member and within one year of the state fair judging day.
 The disc must measure 6 to 12 inches in diameter and 1 to 3 inches thick.
 The bark should be firmly attached, which may be difficult if the tree was dead when the disc was cut.
 Sand at least one side of the disc so the grain can be easily seen.
 If the disc is treated with a clear finish, both sides must be treated to minimize warping.
 As the disc dries, some cracking or checking can be expected and is allowed.

 Labeling: The following parts must be clearly and accurately labeled on the cross section with pins, paper tags, or some other form of identification.
 1. Pith, 2.
 Heartwood, 3.
 Sapwood, 4.
 One growth ring (beginning and end), 5.
 Cambium, 6.
 Bark.
 A separate label attached to the back of the disc must include: 7.
 Common name, 8.
 Scientific name, 9.
 Tree classification (softwood or hardwood), 10.
 Age (of the cross section), 11.
 Collector's name, 12.
 Collection location (be specific, including county and other relevant information), 13.
-Collection date
+Collection date the poster that includes the 4-H member's name and age.

 D320-007 Parts of a Tree (This project is only for ages 8-11).
 (SF39) Prepare a poster no larger than 24 inches' x 24 inches that clearly identifies the main external parts of any tree: Trunk, Crown, Roots, Leaves, Flowers, Fruit Buds, Bark Identifying other internal parts, e.g. phloem, xylem, cambium, annual ring, pith, etc., is optional.
-Attach a separate label on the back of the poster that includes the exhibitor's name and age.
+Attach a separate label on the back of

-D320-008 Living Tree (SF40) Display a living tree seedling grown by the exhibitor from seed in the display container.
+D320-008 Living Tree (SF40) Display a living tree seedling grown by the 4-H member from seed in the display container.
 The seed must be from a species listed in 4-H 332.
 The seedling must be 60 days to 1-year-old (on State Fair judging day).
 The display container must contain at least 8 inches of soil (potting mix or suitable natural soil), have drainage hole(s), and a drain pan to catch drainage water.

-Labeling: A waterproof label must be attached and include:1) common name, 2) scientific name, 3) seed treatments (if any), 4) planting date, 5) emergence date, 6) exhibitor's name
+Labeling: A waterproof label must be attached and include:1) common nam, 2) scientific name 3) seed treatments (if any) 4) planting date 5) emergence date 6) collector's name.